canonical/ubuntu.com/templates/legal/data-privacy/partner-portal.md

 ---
 wrapper_template: "../_base_legal_markdown.html"
 context:
-  title: "Privacy Notice – Partner Portal"
+  title: "Privacy notice – Partner Portal"
   description: This privacy notice tells you about the information we collect from you when you access the Canonical Partner Portal.
   copydoc: https://docs.google.com/document/d/1yuh7dL3jjkj21sKJCUhm_z00PKzH4vssY339wbp4U-s/edit
 ---